apache/incubator-resilientdb/deploy/README.md

 ## Deploy KV Performance Server

-Put the server ip in [deploy_performance_server.conf](https://github.com/msadoghi/nexres/blob/master/deploy/kv_server/deploy_performance_server.conf).
-If your local machine could not access to the nodes using their private IPs, put the public IPs in the public_iplist section.
-Otherwise, leave the public_iplist empty.

-run:
+Next, we show how to benchmark the KV service.
+For this task, we provide access to the configuration file ``kv_performance_server.conf``.
+Like above, place the private IP addresses of your machines in the file ``config/kv_performance_server.conf``.

+Prior to collecting the performance stats, please ensure that you have killed the ``kv_server`` (both ``kv_server`` and ``kv_performance_server`` binaries cannot run on the same machine.

+Next, run the server binary:

     ./script/deploy.sh ./config/kv_performance_server.conf

-Once it is done, kv_server has been running inside the nodes pointed from the IPs.
-The script will also create a output folder inside kv_server/ and generate the server.config and client.config.

-### Run the performance
+This command deploys the KV service that enables stat collection at each machine.

+### Initiate Benchmarking

+Next, we initiate benchmarking, which will issue a large number of client requests to help measure different metrics.

     bazel run //example:kv_server_tools -- $PWD/config_out/client.config set test 1234

-This tools will trigger the eval on the server.
-The parameter for the set function does not matter.
+Note: the parameters for the ``set`` function do not matter.

-### Get the performance

-It will take a few seconds for the replica to generate data and send it out to the primary.
-Keep tracking the performance log on one of the replica, like on server1:
+### Fetching Results

+To fetch the results, you would need to log in to the specific machines.
+After a few seconds of warmup, the logs at each replica should include relevant statistics.
+You can use the following ``tail`` command to read scan these logs.

     tail -f kv_server_performance.log | grep txn

-Then you will see some performance logging during the 5 second period. e.g.
+This command should show you the following output, logged periodically every 5 seconds.

     server call:465157 server process:465156 socket recv:0 client call:465156 client req:46519 broad_cast:139557 send broad_cast:139563 per send broad_cast:49783 propose:46518 prepare:5815 commit:5813 pending execute:46504 execute:46504 execute done:46991 seq gap:70 total request:4699100 txn:939820 seq fail:0 time:210